decentraland/asset-bundle-registry/README.md

 The `/src/scripts` directory contains utility scripts for populating the Asset Bundle Registry with entities.
 These scripts run locally but interact with remote Asset Bundle Registry instances.

 Available scripts:
-- `yarn scripts:populate-items <csv_file_path>`: Process wearables/emotes from a CSV file
+- `yarn scripts:populate-items`: Process wearables/emotes from a CSV file
-  - Automatically generates `{filename}-failures.csv` for any failed entities
-  - The failures file maintains the same CSV format as the input
-  - To retry failed entities, run the script again with the failures file:
-    ```bash
-    # First attempt with original file
-    yarn scripts:populate-items wearables.csv
-    # Retry any failures
-    yarn scripts:populate-items wearables-failures.csv
-    ```
 - `yarn scripts:populate-scenes`: Process scenes from World Manifest

 For detailed information about script usage, environment variables, and file formats, see [Scripts Documentation](src/scripts/README.md).